edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 ## Reorganizing

-I moved most of the main.rs code to a file `boot.rs`, where I'll have most limine related stuff, the real entry point, which will call the main at `main.rs`.
+I moved most of the main.rs code to a `boot.rs` file, where I'll have most limine related stuff, the real entry point, which will call the main at `main.rs`.

+I did this because it's good to separate the boot logic from the actual kernel logic.
+The boot stuff is pretty specific to limine and getting everything set up, while main.rs should focus on the actual kernel functionality.
+Makes things cleaner and easier to understand.

 Also created a BootInfo struct alongside a global static `BOOT_INFO` to access it easily.